d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

-could be cobbled together with the right connectivity and right learning algorithm, to produce far more interesting and complex behavior than any one neuron along could express owes to our study of real biological neural systems.
+could be cobbled together with the right connectivity and right learning algorithm, to produce far more interesting and complex behavior than any one neuron alone could express owes to our study of real biological neural systems.

 At the same time, most research in deep learning today